svewap/nnrestapi/Documentation/Annotations/Annotations/25_Distiller.rst

 be recursively converted to an array and then sent as JSON response to the client.

-In certain cases you might want to remove certain fields from the JSON, e.g. to protect sensitive data to be passed to the frontend or to reduce the complexitiy or depth of the returned JSON.
+In certain cases you might want to remove certain fields from the JSON, e.g. to protect sensitive data to be passed to the frontend or to reduce the complexity or depth of the returned JSON.

 Writing a custom Distiller